nomad-xyz/monorepo/packages/upgrade/README.md

   -d, --domains=<value>...
 Run the command on specific domain(s).
 To pass multiple domains, simply pass them like this: -d ethereum evmos avalanche.
                               Due to a parsing bug, this flag must be passed at the end of the command. e.g 'nomgrade upgrade -d ethereum'
-  -e, --etherscanKey=<value>  Etherscan API key for verifying contracts that are being deployed -k, --privateKey=<value>    (required) Private key to be used for issuing the upgrade transactions -r, --resume
+  -e, --etherscanKey=<value>  Etherscan API key for verifying contracts that are being deployed -r, --resume
   -t, --test                  Run the upgrade against local RPC nodes.
 It expects RPC endpoints with a port number that start ats '8545' and increments (e.g 8546, 8647, etc.)
   -w, --workingDir=<value>    [default: data] Directory for outputs and artifacts